Scottsdale Short-Term Rental Regulations

 TL;DR

-Scottsdale requires Vacation Rental License ($250).
+Scottsdale requires Vacation Rental License ($250) with no primary-residence requirement.
 Combined tax rate is 12.25%.
 No annual day limit.

 Key Requirements at a Glance